lnls-sirius/docker-galil-dmc30017-epics-ioc/README.md

 Obs:

-...DMC30017 configuration options only take effect when there is no autosave file to use in startup.
+⋅⋅⋅DMC30017 configuration options only take effect when there is no autosave file to use in startup.
 The amplifier gain option is the only exception, taking precedence over the autosave value when defined.

-...The motor type option only takes effect if the DMC30017 amplifier is powered off before starting the IOC.
+⋅⋅⋅The motor type option only takes effect if the DMC30017 amplifier is powered off before starting the IOC.
 This restriction does not prevent the IOC from setting the motor type while also powering the amplifier on at startup.